 There is one sequential OSCE in Year 3, which will be delivered in 2 parts with a total of ~24 stations.
-Part 1 has ~8 stations and is scheduled for June $12^{th}$ , 2025.
-Part 2 has ~16 stations and is scheduled for June
+Part 1 has ~8 stations and is scheduled for June 9th, 2026.
+Students will take Part 1 at their home site.
+Part 2 has ~16 stations and is scheduled for June 19th, 2026.
+Part 2 will take place at the Saskatoon site only.

-30th, 2025.
 All students will be scheduled for both parts; however, if a student's outcome in Part 1 is above the benchmark criteria determined after Part 1, they will not be required to attend Part 2.
 All other students will continue to Part 2 and have their Part 1 and 2 marks combined to produce a ~24 station grade.